dky/pomodoro.sh/README.md

 # Pomodoro timer in Shell

-This script was hacked together to better quantify how much time I'll be spending on practicing Algorithms and other things...
+This script was hacked together to better quantify how much time I'll be spending on practicing Algorithms with [Codebreakers.io](https://codebreakers.io)and other things...
-It's in the terminal so win!

 ## Usage